taataa/tapspace/docs/api/v2/index.md

 - *source*
   - a Component.
 The tap input source.
+The source will emit 'tap' events.
 - *target*
   - a Component.
-The target for the tap effect.
+The target for the tap effect
-  - The target will emit 'tap' events.
 - *options*
   - *effect*
-    - string, one of 'shrink', 'shake', 'down'
+    - TODO string, one of 'shrink', 'shake', 'down'.
   - *maxTravel*
     - optional number in viewport pixels. default 20.

-<p style="margin-bottom: 0">Makes the target emit:</p>
+<p style="margin-bottom: 0">Makes the source emit:</p>

 - *tapstart*